tartley/missile-commander/README.md

 Made in [Godot](https://godotengine.org/).

+Font 'Orbitron' by [Matt McInerney](http://pixelspread.com/), licensed under the Open Font License (OFL).

 Sound effects created using:
 * [Sfxr](http://drpetter.se/project_sfxr.html) by Tomas "DrPetter" Pettersson.
 * [Jsfxr](https://sfxr.me/) by Eric Fredricksen with contributions by Chris McCormick.
 * [Chiptone](https://sfbgames.itch.io/chiptone) by Tom Vian.

-Font 'Orbitron' by [Matt McInerney](http://pixelspread.com/), licensed under the Open Font License (OFL).
+This remake by Jonathan Hartley, https://tartley.com/pages/about

 ## TODO

-* Intro screen before game starts, with:
-  - game title
-  - Consider title should be fixed in screen co-ordinates
-  - Pressing fire starts game
-  * Keys: A | W or S | D to launch from each defence center
-  * 'press fire to start'

 * All cities destroyed is game over
   * A game over screen
+  * After a few seconds, returns to title screen
-  * After a second or two, pressing fire returns to intro screen
+  * pressing fire also returns to title screen

 * Incoming missiles come in waves
   * introduced by text on screen